reactiveui/website/input/docs/handbook/collections/index.md

 # Overview of Dynamic Data

-Dynamic Data is reactive collections based on Rx.Net.
+Dynamic Data is reactive collections based on [Reactive Extensions for .NET](/docs/reactive-programming/).

 Whenever a change is made to one of Dynamic Data's collections a notification is produced.
 A notification reflects what has changed in the collection.
 This notification is represented as a `ChangeSet` which can contain one or more changes.
 Each item in the change set is represented as a `Change` which contains information about each individual change since the last notification.